cybertruckdev/cybertruckdev.github.io/_posts/2023-11-30-tesla-cybertruck-details.md

 - No corrosion, doesn't need paint, body panels would break the stamping machine.
 Because of the steel exoskeleton, has more stiffness than a mclaren p1.

+- Brings up the "broken window" incident, going to try again.

+- Frans throwing a baseball, bounced off the window sill, not really throwing it very hard...